E-Almqvist/wwmap/README.md

 Scan a IPv4 range for a certain port.

 ## Usage
-Write: `$ wwmap --help` for help.
+`$ wwmap --help` for help.

 	USAGE:
-        wwmap [OPTIONS] --port <PORT>
+		wwmap [OPTIONS] <PORT> [CIDR]

+	ARGS:
+		<PORT>    Which port to scan for.
+		<CIDR>    IPv4 subnet range (CIDR).
+Leave empty for the whole internet. [default: 0.0.0.0/0]

 	OPTIONS:
-        -f, --from <FROM>
-                From IPv4 - [default: 0]

 		-h, --help
 				Print help information

 		-i, --ignore-ip-list <IGNORELIST>
 				A file containing ignored IPv4 addresses (seperated by linebreaks). [default: ignore-ips-list.txt]

 		-n, --threads <THREADS>
 				Amount of threads that will be used when scanning for the specified port. [default: 1]

-        -p, --port <PORT>
-                Which port to scan for.

-        -t, --to <TO>
-                To IPv4 - [default: 4294967295]

 		-v, --verbose
 				Enable verbose (debug) output

 		-V, --version
 				Print version information

+### Examples
+You can scan the whole internet for a HTTP server using this command: `$ wwmap 80 0.0.0.0/0`.

+It is recommended to use a large amount threads for large IPv4 ranges (like the whole internet).